krisds/koopa/README.md

 ## Technical Info (for Developers)

-### Java 5
+### Java 8

-The minimum target runtime environment for Koopa is Java 5.
-To that end the build script forces everything to be compiled to Java 5 compatible bytecode.
-This, however, is not enough to ensure Java 5 compatibility as you may still be compiling against the library of a later Java version.
-For that reason you also need to specify where the Java 5 runtime library can be found, by setting the `JAVA5_BOOTCLASSES` environment variable to its location.
+The minimum target runtime environment for Koopa is Java 8.
+To that end the build script forces everything to be compiled to Java 8 compatible bytecode.
+This, however, is not enough to ensure Java 8 compatibility as you may still be compiling against the library of a later Java version.
+For that reason you also need to specify where the Java 8 runtime library can be found, by setting the `JAVA8_BOOTCLASSES` environment variable to its location.

 You may see following message when building the project with ANT:

-    Please make sure JAVA5_BOOTCLASSES is set to a valid Java 5 bootstrap classpath.
+    Please make sure JAVA8_BOOTCLASSES is set to a valid Java 8 bootstrap classpath.
-    You may get builds which are not compatible with java 5 otherwise.
+    You may get builds which are not compatible with Java 8 otherwise.

-This is a reminder from the build script that you have not specified where the Java 5 runtime library may be found.
+This is a reminder from the build script that you have not specified where the Java 8 runtime library may be found.

 ### Parser Generation